exerro/dotfiles/README.md

   * fortune + cowsay for greeting
   * highlight for highlighting stuff
   * exa for ls improvement

-> Note, there's a fish-specific syntax definition file `config/fish.lang` which
-> can be used alongside `highlight` for fish files!

 ## Fonts and images